beniaminogreen/zoomerjoin/paper.md

 @Enamorado_2018 provides a way to link entities between two datasets but involves comparing all possible pairs between each datasets.
-A simple pre-processing step with the Locality-Sensitive Hashing methods of `zoomerjoin` can drastically decrease the runtime by acting as a data-adaptive-blocking strategy, limiting comparisons pairs to units that have similar values of a blocking field.
+A simple pre-processing step with the Locality-Sensitive Hashing methods of `zoomerjoin` can drastically decrease the runtime, limiting comparisons pairs to units that have similar values of a blocking field.

 ## Limitations and Future Work